huizhuansam/cpp_project_template/README.md

 - Combine steps 4 and 5 using the `&&` operator: `cmake .. && make`.
 - Speed up compilation with `make -j4`.

+### Running Tests

+The tests cases are built alongside the project by default.

+From the `build` directory, run `./simulation/tests/test -s`.

 ### Generating Documentation

 The project's documentation website is hosted on [GitHub Pages](https://huizhuansam.github.io/cpp_project_template/).
 The website updates automatically when commits are pushed onto the `master` branch via GitHub Actions.
 To generate a local preview of the documentation: